 The Mediterranean and DASH diets encourage eating more plant-based foods and lean meats and fish versus foods higher in fat, salt, and sugar.
 They are also about more than a “diet”—they are about working towards healthier choices.
-Other diet patterns, such as the Fertility Diet out of Harvard, have similar emphasis areas of whole grains and the selection of unsaturated fats and oils over trans and saturated fats.
+The Fertility Diet out of Harvard, also emphasizes whole grains and the selection of unsaturated fats and oils over trans and saturated fats.

 While more research is needed on diet and fertility outcomes, there are overall health benefits to making dietary changes that emphasize more plant-based and nutrient-rich food choices.
 Here are a few considerations when working towards a healthier—and more fertile—you.